Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-advanced-concepts.md

 ```
 ## &#42;OrNull objects

-Many of the APIs returns exception when the condition of the API is not met.
-For example, if you attempt to get a worksheet based on the name that doesn't exist, the API returns `ItemNotFound` exception.
-If the scenario is to create a worksheet only if the worksheet doesn't exist, then the structure of the code can be complex as the business logic now needs to be handleded through exception handling functions.
-In order to make the code flow better, some of the Excel JavaScript APIs contain `OrNullObject` varient that returns a null object (not the JavaScript `null`).
-Common example is `getItemOrNullObject` on various collections such as `worksheets` collection.
+Many Excel JavaScript API methods will return an exception when the condition of the API is not met.
+For example, if you attempt to get a worksheet by specifying a worksheet name that doesn't exist in the the workbook, the API will return an `ItemNotFound` exception.

-The null object is returned consists of `isNullObject` boolean property that can be checked to see if the object exists or not.
+Instead of implementing complex exception handling logic for scenarios like this, you can use the `&#42;OrNullObject` variant that's available for several methods in the Excel JavaScript API.
+An `&#42;OrNullObject` method will return a `null` object (not the JavaScript `null`) rather than throwing an exception if the item doesn't exist.
+For example, you can use the `getItemOrNullObject()` method on a collection such as **Worksheets** when attempting to retrieve an item from the collection.
+The `getItemOrNullObject()` method returns the specified item if it exists; otherwise, it returns a `null` object.
+The null object that is returned contains the boolean property `isNullObject` that you can evaluate to determine whether or not the object exists.

+The following code sample attempts to retrieve a worksheet named "Data" by using the `getItemOrNullObject()` method.
+If the method returns a null object, a new sheet needs to be created before actions can taken on the sheet.

 ```js
 let dataSheet = context.workbook.worksheets.getItemOrNullObject("Data");